business-science/tibbletime/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
+On win-builder, a NOTE about "New submission" was shown because Davis Vaughan is the main author.

-There were no ERRORs, WARNINGs or NOTEs.
+Otherwise there were no ERRORs, WARNINGs or NOTEs.

     R CMD check results
     0 errors | 0 warnings | 0 note